The Hokitika Gorge Walk (2026 Guide)

 What is the Hokitika Gorge Walk like?

-Sparkling blue water, fun swing bridges and more great photo spots than you can count, the Hokitika Gorge walk is an easy and accessible walk that caters to almost everyone.
+Sparkling blue water, fun swing bridges and more great photo spots than you can count, the Hokitika Gorge walk is an easy and accessible track that caters to almost everyone.
+I would say it is the most popular activity to do in Hokitika.

-Continuing along the track you will head back up to the top of the gorge and follow the water until the next swing bridge.
-From here you say goodbye to the blue waters and head back to the carpark through the bush.
+From here, the track takes you back up to the top of the gorge and follows the river until you reach the next swing bridge.

 How long is the Hokitika Gorge Walk?